obandomarcos/ToMoDL/paper.md

 Once these steps are completed, the 'Reconstruction' button allows for executing the desired specifications for image recovery from projections.
 In napari, outputs are written as image layers which can be analysed by other plugins and saved in different formats.
 One special feature that napari offers on top of 3D images is volume renderization, useful once a full volume is computed with the presented plugin.
 Normalization of intensity and contrast can be also applied to specific layers using napari's built-in tools in the top-left bar.

+In addition to the core settings, napari-tomodl provides several **optional preprocessing and reconstruction controls** that enhance flexibility and reconstruction quality:

+- **Projection image resizing/compression**
+  Reduces the Z-axis dimension to accelerate computation or reduce memory usage, with adjustable compression levels (**high**, **medium**, **low**, or **none**).

+- **Manual or automatic center-of-rotation alignment**
+  Corrects for misalignment in the rotation axis.
+The automatic mode implements the *Wall method* [@walls2005correction], which estimates the correct center by optimizing symmetry in the sinogram.

+- **Clip to circle**
+  Restricts reconstruction to a circular field of view, removing background noise and improving visualization for cylindrical samples.

+- **Filter selection (for FBP methods)**
+  Users can choose the desired filtering kernel (e.g., *Ram-Lak*, *Shepp-Logan*, etc.) for the filtered backprojection algorithm, balancing noise suppression and edge preservation.

+- **Full or partial volume reconstruction**
+  Enables fast testing or memory-efficient reconstruction by limiting computation to a subset of slices along the detector axis.

+- **Intensity inversion**
+  Inverts grayscale values in the reconstructed image volume, which can be useful when projection data were acquired with inverted intensity mapping.

+- **CPU/GPU selection**
+  Users can choose whether to perform reconstruction on the CPU or accelerate computations using the GPU depending on available hardware and the selected algorithm.
+When running on the GPU, napari-tomodl supports **batch reconstruction**, allowing multiple slices to be reconstructed **in parallel** to significantly improve processing speed.
+Batch size can be adjusted depending on available GPU memory.

 # Use cases